Start Rebuilding Trust In Your Marriage With Infidelity Therapy

 Phase 3: Attach

 Attach: In the final phase, the couple’s goal is to open up the discussion around sex and their needs.
-It may be difficult after the infidelity, but reopening the door to intimacy with honesty and vulnerability can help both of the partners understand their desires and preferences.
+It may be difficult after the infidelity, but reopening the door to intimacy with honesty and vulnerability can help both partners understand their desires and preferences.
 The discussion the couple has can strengthen them by opening doors that may have been closed long before the infidelity happened and inviting new, more intimate sexual experiences for both of the partners.

 Couples infidelity therapy online

 Attending traditional, in-person couples therapy may not always be feasible, though.
 For couples with conflicting schedules or those who are juggling work responsibilities, children, or other everyday life commitments, attending face-to-face therapy can be difficult.
 In these situations, online therapy through platforms like ReGain may be a helpful alternative.
+Therapists specializing in online counseling can help couples address issues like infidelity while offering the flexibility to fit sessions into their busy lives.

 Effectiveness of online infidelity therapy or couples therapy for working through challenges

 Online therapy has been thoroughly researched as an alternative to traditional therapy for both couples and individuals.
-One recent study found that couples therapy conducted via videoconferencing was as effective as in-person couples therapy.
+One recent study found that couples counseling and therapy conducted via videoconferencing was as effective as in-person couples therapy.
 This remote couples therapy improved both the relationship satisfaction and mental health of the participants.

 Takeaway